 - Where the fish was caught

 Trout are stocked annually by New York State Department of Environmental Conservation (NYSDEC).
-Brown trout are usually stocked in late April or early May in Black Creek; brook trout are usually stocked in late April or early May in Remington Pond and the West Branch of Black Creek; and rainbow trout are usually stocked in June in Quarry Pond.
-The Fish & Wildlife Management Program provides a 2018 Fish Stocking Map to anglers denoting stocking locations.
+Trout stocking usually takes place in late April or early May.
+Brown trout are stocked in Black Creek; brook trout are stocked in the West Branch of Black Creek; and rainbow trout are stocked in Quarry Pond.
+Check out the 2023 Trout Stocking Map for stocking locations on Fort Drum.

 Fishing at Remington Park

 Remington Pond is in Fort Drum's Cantonment Area and is a catch-and-release fishery for all fish (except trout).
 No Fort Drum Recreation Permit is required to fish at Remington Pond; however, a NYS fishing license is required.